johanneshilden/util-dom/README.md

 ### getElementById

-Similar to the JavaScript method with the same name.
+Return the element with the id attribute matching the specified value, if one exists.

     getElementById :: String -> Fay (Maybe Element)